 - Systemic diseases, such as Leber’s congenital amaurosis, Ehlers-Danlos syndrome, Down syndrome, and osteogenesis imperfecta.

 Keratoconus usually affects both eyes.
 At first, people can correct their vision with eyeglasses.
-But as the astigmatism worsens, they must rely on specially fitted contact lenses to reduce the distortion and provide better vision.
+But as astigmatism worsens, they must rely on specially fitted contact lenses to reduce the distortion and provide better vision.
 Although finding a comfortable contact lens can be an extremely frustrating and difficult process, it is crucial because a poorly fitting lens could further damage the cornea and make wearing a contact lens intolerable.

 In most cases, the cornea will stabilize after a few years without ever causing severe vision problems.
 But in about 10 to 20 percent of people with keratoconus, the cornea will eventually become too scarred or will not tolerate a contact lens.
-If either of these problems occur, a corneal transplant may be needed.
+If either of these problems occurs, a corneal transplant may be needed.
 This operation is successful in more than 90 percent of those with advanced keratoconus.
 Several studies have also reported that 80 percent or more of these patients have 20/40 vision or better after the operation.

 The National Eye Institute is conducting a natural history study–called the Collaborative Longitudinal Evaluation of Keratoconus Study–to identify factors that influence the severity and progression of keratoconus.